-.
-Introduction

-Necessity and brief description of water supply

-- 1.1 system.

-- 2. Quantity of Water

-- 2.6 Water requirement

-- 2.7 Rate of demand and variation in rate of demand

-- 2.8 Per capita consumption for domestic, industrial, public and fire fighting uses as per BIS standards (no numerical problems)

-- 2.9 Population Forecasting

-- 3. Quality of Water

-- 3.9 Meaning of pure water and methods of analysis of water

-- 3.10 Physical, Chemical and bacteriological tests and their significance

-- 3.11 Standard of potable water as per Indian Standard

-- 3.12 Maintenance of purity of water

-- 4. Water Treatment (brief introduction)

-Sedimentation - purpose, types of sedimentation 4.1 tanks

-Coagulation floculation - usual coagulation and 4.2 their feeding

-4.3 Filtration - significance, types of filters, their suitability
+- 1. Introduction - Necessity and brief description of water supply system. - 2.
+Quantity of Water - Water requirement - Rate of demand and variation in rate of demand - Per capita consumption for domestic, industrial, public and firefighting uses as per BIS standards (no numerical problems) - Population Forecasting - 3.
+Quality of Water - Meaning of pure water and methods of analysis of water - Physical, Chemical and bacteriological tests and their significance - Standard of potable water as per Indian Standard - Maintenance of purity of water - 4.
+Water Treatment (brief introduction) - 4.1 Sedimentation purpose, types of sedimentation tanks - 4.2 Coagulation flocculation usual coagulation and their feeding - 4.3 Filtration significance, types of filters, their suitability